Swinject/Swinject/Documentation/CircularDependencies.md

     }
 ```

-Here the injection to the `parent` property of `Child` must be specified in the `initCompleted` callback to get rid of infinite recursive calls.
+Here the injection to the `parent` property of `Child` must be specified in the `initCompleted` callback to get avoid infinite recursion.

 ## Property/Property Dependencies

-Similarly, assume that you have the following classes depending through each property.
+Similarly, assume that you have the following classes depending on each other, each via a property.

 ```swift
 protocol ParentType: AnyObject { }